RailProfAC/ShuntingBrakingCurves/README.md

 # ShuntingBrakingCurves

-Code and Data for Paper *Braking curves in low-speed on-sight operation
-- A simulation study for the development of assistance and automation systems *
+Code and Data for Paper 'Braking curves in low-speed on-sight operation - A simulation study for the development of assistance and automation systems'

 ## Code